changyc14/insta/README.md

 User Profile
 ![Image_Profile](https://github.com/changyc14/insta/blob/master/misc/sample.png)

 The website would be available soon.
-Still need to add some functionality to the prototype to make it better.
+Still need to add more functionalities to make it better.